2025 Norwegian First Division: Promotion play-offs

 The teams from third to sixth place will take part in the promotion play-offs; these are single leg knockout matches.
 In the first round, the fifth-placed team will play at home against the sixth-placed team.
 The winner of the first round will meet the fourth-placed team on away ground in the second round.
 The winner of the second round will meet the third-placed team on away ground.
-The winner of the third round will face the 14th-placed team in the Eliteserien over two legs in the Eliteserien play-offs for a spot in the top-flight next season.
+The winner of the third round will face Bryne, the 14th-placed team in the Eliteserien over two legs in the Eliteserien play-offs for a spot in the top-flight next season.